platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

 prettyConcProgram :: ConcProgram -> String
 prettyConcProgram = show
 ```

+We cannot (easily) check for correctness while we are executing a concurrent program, instead we merely collect a concurrent history while executing and check this history after execution is done.

+A history contains a chronologically ordered sequence of events of when a command was invoked and on what thread or process id, and when the command finished again together with which thread or process id.
+A single thread or process id may only be invoking a single command at the time.

 ``` haskell
 newtype History' cmd resp = History [Operation' cmd resp]